papajessie/swcpy/docs/translate.md

     trp_desc_R5Medic 'Medic Droids heal injuries with advanced bacta-based technologies.
 They are programmed to follow and provide aid to infantry closest to them.' trp_desc_RebelATAPHalfSkinSample "This AT-AP has been outfitted with enhanced power couplings and sub-systems, allowing its weapons to fire higher energy blasts without overloading.
 The modifications needed for this performance are built around existing systems, visibly altering the walker's appearance." trp_desc_RebelAlphaVehicle 'The Multi-Troop Transport was a heavily armored vehicle used during the Clone Wars.
 Mercenary Dowutin have salvaged and converted them to serve their needs.
-Periodically in battle, a [c][FFC25B]Dowutin Hunter[-][/c] will emerge from the vehicle and join the battle. [c][FFC25B]Research higher levels of this vehicle to make Dowutin Hunters appear more often.[-][/c]' trp_desc_RebelBrute 'With uncanny strength and a taste for havoc, this Dowutin mercenary specializes in bringing enemies to their knees.
+Periodically in battle, a [c][FFC25B]Dowutin Hunter[-][/c] will emerge from the vehicle and join the battle. [c][FFC25B]Research higher levels of this vehicle to make Dowutin Hunters appear more often.[-][/c]' trp_desc_RebelBetaTroop 'A mercenary mounted atop a powerful Orbak.
+Targeting Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.' trp_desc_RebelBetaTroopEqp 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' trp_desc_RebelBetaTroopSample 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' trp_desc_RebelBrute 'With uncanny strength and a taste for havoc, this Dowutin mercenary specializes in bringing enemies to their knees.
 He carries a grip of thermal detonators and a modified starfighter blaster to ensure that the job gets done.\n[CC3366]Flushing Frag: Upon deploy, seeks to clear the field of troops and vehicles with his thermal detonators.[-]' trp_desc_RebelChicken 'Stolen and re-purposed by the Alliance, this walker moves slowly under the weight of its main cannon.
 It fires a massive shot that explodes on impact, dealing area damage and cutting down lighter targets.
 Only lightly armored, this unit is vulnerable to anti-vehicle weapons.' trp_desc_RebelDemoDroid 'This droid is reprogrammed to ignore turrets and resources, engaging targets such as the Squad Center, Barracks, and Armory at point-blank range with explosives.
 Special armoring protects the droid from its own attack, though it cannot transform and is still vulnerable to enemy fire.'